Dodge Custom 880: 1963

-In what must have been near-record time, Dodge designers created an entirely new look for the car ahead of the cowl, fronted by a new convex grille in the shape of a very long oval, which shared visual similarities with the AMC Rambler.
+Dodge designers created an entirely new look for the car ahead of the cowl, fronted by a new convex grille in a very long oval shape, which shared visual similarities with the AMC Rambler.
 Straighter front fenders flanked a hood with a depressed central section featuring the Dodge name in block letters above the grille.
-Designers cleverly integrated the new Chrysler's front bumper into the design as well.
+The designers integrated the new Chrysler's front bumper into the design.

-At the rear there was less change, although the car received restyled taillights.
-Set in heavy chromed housings, they were mounted to the carryover quarter panels and imparted a Dodge familial appearance to the rear, as one of Dodge's styling hallmarks of the time was round taillights.
+At the rear, there was less change, although the car received restyled taillights.
+Set in large chromed housings, they were mounted to the carryover quarter panels and imparted a Dodge familial appearance to the rear, as one of Dodge's styling hallmarks of the time was round taillights.

-The new base-model 880 station wagons utilized the pillared body in both six- and nine-passenger models, while the Custom-series wagons featured the pillarless hardtop design.
-With Chrysler no longer using the body and its interior trim elements, Custom 880s were better appointed than they had been during the 1962 model year.
+The new base-model 880 station wagons utilized the pillared body in six- and nine-passenger models, while the Custom-series wagons featured the pillarless hardtop design.
+With Chrysler no longer using the body and interior trim elements, the Custom 880s were better appointed than during the 1962 model year.

-A total of 28,200 vehicles were produced for 1963, of which 5,600 were station wagons.
+A total of 28,200 vehicles were produced in 1963, of which 5,600 were station wagons.

 1964

-The 880 and Custom 880 received their most significant and final redesign of the 1960 body for 1964.
-This time, the rear body contours were squared up somewhat, with new decklids, wraparound rectangular taillights, and new quarter panels.
-Four-door models received a new roofline, although this was actually the same as had been used on the Chrysler New Yorker until 1962.
-Regardless, it did impart a fresh appearance.
-The grille was also updated, this time featuring a concave design with a central horizontal break spanning the distance between the headlights.
+The 880 and Custom 880 received their most significant and final redesign of the 1960 body for the 1964 model year.
+The rear body contours were squared up with new decklids, wraparound rectangular taillights, and new quarter panels.
+Four-door models received a new roofline that was used on the Chrysler New Yorker until 1962.
+The grille was also updated featuring a concave design with a central horizontal break spanning the distance between the headlights.

-Custom 880s received stainless steel rocker panel trim, foam-padded seats, and a grooved stainless steel panel that spanned the distance between the taillights.
-The Customs, as the top of the 880 line, also received better interior appointments than the base models.
+The Custom 880s included stainless steel rocker panel trim, foam-padded seats, and a grooved stainless steel panel that spanned the distance between the taillights.
+The Customs, at the top of the 880 line, also received better interior appointments than the base models.
 The engines remained as they had been in 1963.

 Because of tooling expenses, station wagon bodies — which were also shared with Chrysler models — did not receive all of the changes applied to non-wagon models.
 Most notably, wagons continued to feature the heavy rear horizontal blade stamping first seen on the 1961 Plymouth wagons.
-The station wagons continued in both pillared (880) and hardtop (Custom 880) models, although this would be the final year for the hardtop wagon — Dodge and Chrysler being the last American automotive brands to offer the style.
+The station wagons continued in both pillared (880) and hardtop (Custom 880) models.
+However, this would be the final year for the hardtop wagon — Dodge and Chrysler being the last American automotive brands to offer the style.
 Station wagons also received rectangular taillights that wrapped around the sides of the vehicle.

-All 880s and Custom 880s received a revised instrument cluster layout, replacing the previous design which had been in use with little change since 1961.
+All 880s and Custom 880s received a revised instrument cluster layout, replacing the previous design, which had been in use with little change since 1961.
 An oil pressure gauge was standard.
 Front leg room was 41.9 inches.

 The 880 and Custom 880 received favorable press reviews, especially for their redesign.
 Sales for 1964 totaled 31,800 vehicles, a record for the model.